 Intellectual property (IP) is covered by a complex web of national, bilateral, plurilateral, regional and multilateral agreements.
-In today's digitally driven and globalized world, however, the subject matter addressed by IP - new technologies, novel designs, brands and creative works - increasingly crosses is no longer bound by territorial borders.
-Frequently, any attention that needs to be given to the subject matter requires an international approach in order to be effective (this, for example, is almost inevitably the case for matters relating to behavior on the Internet).-WIPO, the custodian of 24 multilateral treaties and four major global service systems, has the ongoing challenge of promoting balanced multilateral solutions to ensure that the international normative architecture remains relevant, that it serves its purpose of encouraging innovation and creativity worldwide; and that it facilitates participation by all countries in the benefits of technological and cultural advances.
+In today's digitally driven and globalized world, however, the subject matter addressed by IP - new technologies, novel designs, brands and creative works - increasingly crosses territorial borders.
+WIPO, the custodian of 24 multilateral treaties and four major global service systems, has the ongoing challenge of promoting balanced multilateral solutions to ensure that the international normative architecture remains relevant, that it serves its purpose of encouraging innovation and creativity worldwide; and that it facilitates participation by all countries in the benefits of technological and cultural advances.

-The approval of the Development Agenda was a normative landmark in the history of WIPO, mandating that the norm-setting work n WIPO must be conducted in a balanced manner taking due account of the needs and interests of countries in different stages of development and the full use of flexibilities within international IP agreements.. -Though negotiations on various other issues have not been concluded, there has been an increasing convergence among Member States in several areas, including limitations and exceptions for the visually impaired and on the protection of Traditional Knowledge and Folklore.
-Though its recommendations have not been translated into a new treaty, it is, nonetheless, the basis for all the work to be conducted by the organization, particularly in the normative domain.
-In some other areas, however, consensus could not be reached.
-The past decade has been marked by a lack of progress in the normative work of the Organization, with Member States unable to reach agreement in several areas.
-The lack of progress in norm-making contrasts sharply with the rapid pace of technological change, which, in many instances, directly impacts the environment in which IP operates.
-There is a need to achieve balanced outcomes in multilateral negotiations in WIPO, otherwise these multilateral processes risk being undermined.
+The approval of the Development Agenda was a normative landmark in the history of WIPO, mandating that the norm-setting work n WIPO must be conducted in a balanced manner taking due account of the needs and interests of countries in different stages of development and the full use of flexibilities within international IP agreements...Though negotiations on various other issues have not been concluded, there has been an increasing convergence among Member States in several areas, including limitations and exceptions for the visually impaired and on the protection of Traditional Knowledge and Folklore...There is a need to achieve balanced outcomes in multilateral negotiations in WIPO, otherwise these multilateral processes risk being undermined.
 Failure on the part of the Organization to provide the forum for giving attention to needed adjustments and changes entails a number of risks.
-The role of the Organization in economic rule-making will wither.
+The role of the Organization in rule-making will wither.
 Multilateral approaches may be replaced by bilateral or plurilateral processes in other fora; and solutions may be developed by default by the market or by technology, rather than by public policy under the influence of governments.